TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 the text after the list marker determines how much indentation is needed in subsequent blocks in the list item.
-If the list marker takes up two spaces, and there are three spaces between the list marker and the next [non-whitespace character], then blocks must be indented five spaces in order to fall under the list item.
+If the list marker takes up two spaces, and there are three spaces between the list marker and the next non-whitespace character, then blocks must be indented five spaces in order to fall under the list item.